rtsketo/SakuraStats-PC/README.md

 ##### To avoid missing a war, the app should run at least once every 18 days.
 1) Make sure the files are in the proper directory (see below).

-2) Run the app with this command, adding your clans' hashtags:
+2) Run the app using this command, adding your clans' hashtags:

         java -jar SakuraStats.jar <clantag1> <clantag2> ... <clantagN>